MicrosoftLearning/mslearn-fabric/Instructions/Labs/19-secure-data-access.md

 ## Create a data warehouse

-Next, create a data warehouse in the workspace you created.
+Next, create a data warehouse in the workspace you just created.
 The Synapse Data Warehouse home page includes a shortcut to create a new warehouse:

 1. In the workspace you just created, click the **New Item** button.
 Under the **Store data** header, click **Sample warehouse**.
 Create a new **Sample Warehouse** with the name of your choice.
     After a minute or so, a new warehouse will be created: